Teachers in early childhood education

 Previous to then, many qualified ECE teachers had not taken the additional step of becoming registered.

-Figure 2 shows that Pasifika teachers have had the greatest percentage increase in registration levels, up from 18 percent registered in 2002 to 67 percent registered in 2012.
+Figure 2 (next page) shows that Pasifika teaching staff have had the greatest percentage increase in registration levels, up from 18% registered in 2002 to 69% registered in 2013

-The trend of registered teachers is largely shaped by the trend for education and care services.
-These services employ 84% of early childhood education teachers.
+The trend of registered teachers is largely shaped by the trend for those in education and care services.
+These services employ 84% of early childhood education teaching staff.

-The minimum number of teachers required at a service is defined by Schedule 2 (Adult-to-child ratios) of the Education (Early Childhood Services) Regulations 2008.
+The minimum number of teaching staff required at a service is defined by Schedule 2 (Adult-to-child ratios) of the Education (Early Childhood Services) Regulations 2008.
 The number of children per teacher in education and care services that cater for under two year-olds only and operating all-day should be five (5) at the maximum.
 For education and care services and kindergartens catering for children two years old and over only or catering for both age groups and operating all-day, the maximum number of children per teacher should be ten (10).
-For sessional kindergartens, the ratio can be as high as 1:15.
+For sessional ECE centres, the ratio is 1:15 at the maximum.

-Data on teacher-to-child ratios is collected using the ‘busiest time’ question on the Annual Census of ECE Services and asks for the number of children and teachers at the busiest time during the survey week.
-As such, the number of teachers includes day-to-day relievers as well as the usual teaching staff present at that time, and the number of children includes casual attendees as well as children on the regular roll.
+Data on teacher-to-child ratios is collected using the ‘busiest time’ question on the Annual Census of ECE Services and asks for the number of children and teaching staff at the busiest time during the survey week.
+As such, the number of teaching staff includes day-to-day relievers as well as the usual teaching staff present at that time, and the number of children includes casual attendees as well as children on the regular roll.

 Figure 4 and table 1 below show the teacher-to-child ratios for centre-based teacher-led ECE services2.
-Across all centre-based teacher-led services, there was an average of 1 teacher for every 6 children.
-This ranged from an average of 1:3 for education and care services catering to under twos only to 1:12 for sessionally-run kindergartens.
+Across all centre-based teacher-led services, there was an average of 1 teacher for every 6 children in 2013.
+This ranged from an average of 1:3 for education and care services catering to under twos only to 1:13 for sessionally-run kindergartens.

 The teacher-to-child ratios in the sessional kindergarten services are most dispersed.
 These range from 1 teacher to 5 children at a minimum to 1 teacher to 15 children at the top of the range.

 Table 1 shows that for both education and care services and kindergartens, the larger the roll size, the more children to each teacher on average.
-For all-day education and care services, the table shows an incremental increase in the teacher-to-child ratio which follows the incremental increase in roll size.
+For all-day kindergartens, the table shows an incremental increase in the teacher-to-child ratio which follows the incremental increase in roll size.

-There has been no change in the teacher-to-child ratios by roll size between 2010 and 2012.
+There has been no significant change in the teacher-to-child ratios by roll size between 2011 and 2013.

 All-day education and care services catering for 2 year olds and over only